 But what I’ve come to realize in trying this technique is that my perception of the technique was wrong.
 And so were my objectives.
 My to-do list always seemed filled with large, insurmountable tasks.
-I was jotting down the end result, not the dozens of small tasks that needing to be done before achieving the end result.
+I was jotting down the end result, not the dozens of small tasks that need to be done before achieving the end result.

 For instance, I would have a task on my to-do list called “Client home page”.
 It’s a vague task.
 There are a ton of things that need to happen until that task can be checked off the list.
 Research, copy, wireframes, and UX design—all part of the larger sum that is the “Client home page” task.

 In my mind, I know these things need to happen.
-But breaking them out in to small, actionable chunks using the Pomodoro Technique makes them easier to handle.
+But breaking them out into small, actionable chunks using the Pomodoro Technique makes them easier to handle.
 It also takes the pressure off of you keeping these looming tasks in the back of your mind.
-Add them to your list, break them out in to 25 minute chunks, move through them.
+Add them to your list, break them out into 25-minute chunks, move through them.
 Knowing that you’ll have almost a half an hour of uninterrupted focus time makes you surprisingly efficient.